Skip to content

 ya reinforces the meaning of the sentence or indicates agreement.
 The speaker is absolutely sure of what they are saying.
 It can be translated as indeed or truly.

-mi le vide tu ya. – I truly saw you.
+mi le visi tu ya. – I truly saw you.

 da ver, ya. – It is true indeed.